Peterwmoss/LiCa/backend/api/README.md

 make run # (or just: make)
 ```

+The password for the local postgres container is running on port `5433`, with password: `postgres` and database: `lica`.

-To stop the postgres container simply do: `make postgres-stop`
+To stop the postgres container simply do: `make postgres-stop`.

-And to remove the container completely, do: `make postgres-rm`
+And to remove the container completely, do: `make postgres-rm`.